-The other day I ended up getting an email from a reader, and what she sent me was this photo of a person doing a Toe Touch exercise in order to stretch out their hamstrings.
+The other day I ended up getting an email from a reader, and what she sent me was this photo of a person doing a Toe Touch exercise to stretch out their hamstrings.

 What she knew was that was a horrible exercise to do that was bad for the back and increased the risk of back pain and back injury.
 She wanted to know what my take on it was.

-I will get Allan go through it.
+I will get Allan to go through it.

 In the past my thought whenever I saw it was never to do it.